KetakiT/GettingAndCleaningDataCourseProject/README.md

 1) run_analysis.R -  R code that cleans and analyse data

-2) avaerage_data.txt  - Tidy data set created at the end of step 5
+2) average_data.txt  - Tidy data set created at the end of step 5

 3) CodeBook.md - Describes the variables, the data, and any transformations or work that you performed to clean up the data